richardgirges/express-fileupload/README.md

 * `req.files.foo.mv`: A function to move the file elsewhere on your server
 * `req.files.foo.mimetype`: The mimetype of your file
 * `req.files.foo.data`: A buffer representation of your file
+* `req.files.foo.truncated`: A boolean that represents if the file is over the size limit

 ### Full Example
 **Your node.js code:**